AnnaKondrDeveloper/ShopNook/README.md

 # ShopNook

-This web application was crafted with a passion for design and a hunger for mastering React and Hooks.
-ShopNook is a web application that I created to learn React and Hooks.
-It serves as a minimalist furniture store, built with:
+This web application was crafted with a passion for design and a hunger for mastering React and Hooks. <br> It serves as a minimalist furniture store, built with:

 - ReactJS
 - JavaScript